sirbrillig/markup-frame/README.md

 * `markup`: The markup to display in the preview.
 * `onClick`: (Optional) A function which will be called when any DOM element is clicked.
 Will be passed the raw event.
 * `onLoad`: (Optional) A function which will be called when the DOM is loaded.
-Will be passed a reference to the DOM.
+Will be passed a reference to the DOM document object.
 * `onClickLink`: (Optional) A function which will be called when a link in the DOM is clicked.
 Will be passed the destination URL.